Emmet Dalton

 James Emmet Dalton, MC (4 March 1898 – 4 March 1978) was an Irish army officer and film producer.
 He served in the British Army in the First World War, reaching the rank of captain.
-However, on his return to Ireland he became one of the senior figures in the Dublin Brigade of the guerrilla Irish Republican Army which fought against British rule in Ireland.
+On his return to Ireland he became a senior figure in the Dublin Brigade of the Irish Republican Army fighting against British rule in Ireland.

-He was a close associate of Michael Collins and travelled with Collins to London separately from the Irish treaty negotiating team.
-He was military liaison officer for the treaty talks.
-During the Irish Civil War, he held one of the highest ranks, as major general, in the pro-Treaty National Army but resigned his command following the death of Collins.
+A close associate of Michael Collins he was military liaison officer for the treaty talks.
+During the Irish Civil War, he was a major general in the pro-Treaty National Army but resigned his command following the death of Collins.
 Dalton later founded a film production company in London and founded Ardmore Studios in Wicklow together with Louis Elliman in 1958, producing a number of notable pictures in the 1950s and 1960s.

 Early life

 Dalton was born in Fall River, Massachusetts, to Irish-American parents James F. and Katharine L. Dalton (née Riley).
 The family moved back to Ireland when he was two.
 He grew up in a middle-class Catholic background in Drumcondra in North Dublin and lived at No. 8 Upper St. Columba's Road.
 He was educated by the Christian Brothers at O'Connell School in North Richmond Street.
 He joined the nationalist militia, the Irish Volunteers in 1913 and the following year, though only fifteen, was involved in the smuggling of arms into Ireland.